wurthless-elektroniks/g1crymax/readme.md

 This is a follow-on project to [Hatsune Mike's infamous Nanao MS9 G1 mod](https://mikejmoffitt.com/pages/ms9-hax/#g1mod), which I had to do to convert my Wells Gardiner WGM2775 to a MS9 chassis.
 The circuit it implements is roughly the same way the MS9 does it
 (if Nanao had implemented the circuit): diode, current limiting resistor, capacitor, discharge resistor.
-However, a potential divider, a variable resistor and a zener are added to the circuit for finer control over what kind of voltage is sent to the G1 pin.
+However, it's also possible to add a potential divider and potentiometer to the circuit to help fine-tune the voltages.

 ## Schematic

 ![](schematic.png)

 Fairly straightforward circuit.
 We pick a pin on the flyback that outputs a suitable negative voltage and route it to VNEG.
-In the simplest case, a blocking diode between VNEG and ground keeps the voltage we'll feed to the capacitor at a negative level, and C1 will stabilize it.
+In the simplest case, a blocking diode between VNEG and ground keeps the voltage we'll feed to the G1 pin at a negative level, and C1 will stabilize it.
 R3 acts as a discharge resistor, but also provides a current back to ground in case VNEG is disconnected for any reason.

 ## Bill of Materials